-While finding water in the wilderness has its difficulties, obtaining urban survival water offers its own challenges.
+While finding water in the wilderness has its difficulties, obtaining drinkable water in an urban area offers its own challenges.
 We have come to rely on fresh, clean drinking water being available with a simple turn of the tap.
 In a crisis, this may no longer be available.
 How do you find fresh water in an urban environment when the water tap is dry?
 Check out these urban survival tips to find and purify water.

 Urban Survival Water: Emergency Water Sources

-If the water is shut off, two immediate sources of clean drinking water are still available.
+Even if the water is shut off, two immediate sources of clean drinking water are still available in your home.

 Toilets – Tank Only